Orange Knowledge Programme (OKP)

 The Orange Knowledge Programme (OKP) is a full scholarship available to professionals working in (urban) development from 53 countries offered by Nuffic.
 Financed by the Dutch Ministry of Foreign Affairs this programme aims to contribute to a society’s sustainable and inclusive development by offering access to education and training to professionals and organisations.
 There are 3 application calls per year.

 All candidates who wish to apply for the fellowship need to first submit an application for the course of their choice.
-The following IHS programmes are eligible for the next deadline:
+The following IHS programmes that will take place in 2020 are eligible for one of the two upcoming deadlines:

 What is the application procedure?